GDPR Compliance Checklist: How to Become Compliant

 Action items:

-• Evaluate your product’s terms of service and be sure to:
+• Evaluate your product’s terms of service for transparency and clarity.

 Action items: